 How to Cook Ribs in a Slow Cooker

-Place the slabs on end in the slow cookers as shown above.
+Step 1.
+Place the rib slabs standing on end in the slow cooker as shown above.

 There will be a large amount of grease in the bottom, which is why I like to stand the ribs up in the pot.